grey-fish/grey-fish.github.io/Bandit/index.md

 ```
-Bandit was completed last year, for this blog, i'll redo it and upload writeups here
+Bandit was completed last year.
+For this blog, i'll redo it in my free time and upload writeups here
 ```